gward35/generative-layout/README.md

 usage: `&customColor=true&firstCustomColor=E0D0C1&middleCustomColor=F7F9F9&lastCustomColor=00A676`

 Try playing around with the order of your hex values (first, middle, last) to get different results!

+(2/6/2020) Adding custom color scheme was just added for the front end site and should be considered in Beta as it is improved.

 ## Canvas Size